Dixie – Adopted!!!

 Though she doesn’t currently live with cats, Dixie would probably be fine with the proper introductions.
 There were several kittens at the shelter and she seemed to be afraid of them.
 Dixie has several 4-legged roomies and LOVES playing!
 She tends to leave her much smaller housemates alone and gives all of the other dogs their space if they don’t want to play, so she’s proving to be able to pick up on cues and be respectful.
 Soft introductions to other dogs aren’t necessary and Dixie does very well at the dog park.
 When other pups aren’t joining into the fun and she really, really wants them to, that’s when you hear that bay howl!!

 As far as Dixie’s energy level is concerned, she seems to be an alert dog, sniffing around and chewing on toys.
 While she isn’t the pestering type, she definitely has energy and will need regular exercise and mental stimulation.
 Whether that be regular dog park trips or long walks, doesn’t matter to her!
 Please note that she can be a little spazzy… her long legs just go everywhere!
 So her coordination for being a running partner may or may not be successful… In fact, it’s too cute – when Dixie plays, her signature move is to duck under her playmate and stand up, leaving her buddy just hanging there!
-Dixie is great with kids, but again, is a spaz.
+Dixie is great with kids, but again, she’s a spaz.
 So it’s best if the child is old enough to stand his/her own ground.

 More pets »